-Since launching this on-line data recovery service almost two years ago I’ve had numerous clients contact me to work on their case.
-Most clients reside in the US but I’ve had many clients from around the globe as well.
+In operation since 2011 many clients have had their data recovered through my service.
+Most clients reside in the United States but I’ve had many clients from around the world as well.
 Performing data recovery, securely, over the Internet as I do provides an outstanding client value.
-And it does not matter if the client is down the street from my Boston office or half-way around the world I am able to provide the same level of high quality service to all of my clients.
+And it does not matter if the client is down the street from my Boston office or half-way around the world I am able to provide the same level of high quality service to all clients.

 And certainly no one else sets their fees on a donation basis!

-So if you are in need of a fast, affordable, high quality data recovery service that specializes in the remote recovery of desktop, laptop, and external USB drives plus NAS / RAID devices such as the WD ShareSpace, Buffalo Terastation, Seagate BlackArmor, Netgear Readynas, Lacie, Iomega, Synology, Thecus etc. then I invite you to contact me to discuss your case.
+So if you are in need of a fast, affordable, high quality data recovery service that specializes in the remote recovery of desktop, laptop, and external USB drives plus NAS / RAID devices such as the WD ShareSpace, Buffalo Terastation, Seagate BlackArmor, Dell PowerEdge (PERC), HP Proliant (Smart Array), Netgear ReadyNAS, Lacie, Iomega, Synology, Thecus etc. then I invite you to contact me to discuss your case.

 -Stephen HaranRead More